Index of Standards

 Just like books, radio and television are valuable resources, but we must carefully select the things we listen to and watch.

-“Safety for ourselves and our children is found in a determination, by God’s help, to follow the admonition of the apostle Paul: ‘Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.'”
+Nothing educates the masses faster or more thoroughly than the medium of radio and television.
+Unfortunately, most of the programming is not supplied with heaven in mind.
+So “if we are not discriminating and decisive, radio and television will turn our homes into theaters and minstrel shows of a cheap and sordid kind.”Safety for ourselves and our children is found in a determination, by God’s help, to follow the admonition of the apostle Paul: ‘Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.'”
 (SDA Church Manual 178)

 Recreation and Entertainment